Adamskoullos/ProDev/README.md

     1. Something to do with the nature of the Vue 3 setup function scoping or the bundled nature of the build (I am assuming) results in the `window.visualViewport` to be undefined.
 This is preventing break points being activated, meaning the side-bar is still showing on mobile displays.
 The result is that the app cannot be used on mobile devices.

+        - **Solution**: window.innerWidth is recognised by all browsers and advised by mozilla.
+Works as expected in all browsers now

     2. **Minor issue**: Firefox does not recognise the webkit-scrollbar CSS property hiding the scrollbars, however scrollbar color properties are so at least they are in keeping with the color theme.

     3. **Linux only**: Firefox shows red box-shadows on required inputs and textarea's, not solved by simply setting box-shadows to none.

+        - **Solution**: The Firefox version from the debian repo is an old version, I updated my machine using the snap repo and this issue has gone away

 -----------------------------------------------------------------------------